google/guava/CONTRIBUTING.md

   1. Any significant changes should be accompanied by tests.
 The project already has good test coverage, so look at some existing tests if you're unsure how to go about it.
-  2. All contributions must be licensed Apache 2.0 and all files must have a copy of the boilerplate license comment (can be copied from an existing file).
+  2. All contributions must be licensed with the **Apache 2.0 license** and all files must have a copy of the boilerplate license comment (can be copied from an existing file).
   3. Files should be formatted according to Google's [Java style guide][].